iyildiz/java2kotlin/README.md

 - **Safe Casts `as?`** returns null if the cast can't be done.
 Non-safe type cast `as` throws ClassCastException, if the cast is unsuccessful.
 - **Examples** [Idioms](src/main/kotlin/idioms.kt)
 ### Functional Programming / Lambdas
 - Kotlin is not purely functional.
-It combines ides from different paradigms like OO, functional
+It combines ideas from different paradigms like OO, functional
-- **Lambdas** are a part of the language and quite cheap to use.
-See
+- **Lambdas** are a part of the language and quite cheap to use
     - Don’t use `it` if it has different types in other lambda lines
     - Prefer explicit parameter names if `it` might be confusing
     - Wrap complex lambdas with a well named variable to make it readable
     - `Lambda`s can be assigned to a variable and passed to other methods.
-    Even they can be nullable and called safely using `f?.invoke()`
+    - Even they can be nullable and called safely using `f?.invoke()`
     - In Java only SAM (Single abstract method) interfaces can be passed as lambdas.
-  **Member References** Can be used to access simple lambdas accessing member varibles/functions
+- **Member References** Can be used to access simple lambdas accessing member variables/functions
     - Syntax is same as Java : `Customer::name`
     - Lambdas can be assigned to variables but functions can't.
 Functions are clearly different from variables.
     - Function references `::function` can be assigned to variables.
 Internally they are converted to lambdas calling that function only.